MehrdadRS95/cs800-s26/assignments/Singh/4/README.md

             └── figures/      # Optional: images or diagrams used in the review

 ```
-**review.pdf** – Final compiled PDF of the literature review.
+- **lit_review.pdf** – Final compiled PDF of the literature review.

-**review.tex** – LaTeX source used to generate the PDF.
+- **litreview.tex** – LaTeX source used to generate the PDF.

-**references.bib** – BibTeX file with all cited references.
+- **litreview.bib** – BibTeX file with all cited references.

-##YouTube Video Walkthrough
+### YouTube Video Walkthrough

 A video demonstrating:

-The Overleaf project structure
+- The Overleaf project structure

-Compiling the LaTeX document
+- Compiling the LaTeX document

-Downloading the final PDF
+- Downloading the final PDF

-Scrolling through the literature review and briefly describing each paper
+- Scrolling through the literature review and briefly describing each paper
+#### Link :

 Link: [PASTE_YOUR_YOUTUBE_LINK_HERE]